justinethier/cyclone/docs/Writing-the-Cyclone-Scheme-Compiler-Revision-1.md

 ### Objects

-Most Scheme data types are represented as allocated "objects" that contain a tag to identify the object type.
+Most Scheme data types are represented as heap/stack allocated objects that contain a tag to identify the object type.
 For example:

-TODO: update this, maybe whole section

-    typedef struct {tag_type tag; double value;} double_type;
+    typedef struct {
+      gc_header_type hdr;
+      tag_type tag;
+      object pair_car;
+      object pair_cdr;
+    } pair_type;

+The `gc_header_type` field contains marking information for the garbage collector.

 ### Value Types

-TODO: revise this whole section:

-On the other hand, some data types can be represented using 30 bits or less and can be stored as value types using a technique from Lisp in Small Pieces.
-On many machines, addresses are multiples of four, leaving the two least significant bits free.
+On the other hand, some data types can be represented using 30 bits or less and can be stored as value types.
+Cyclone uses this technique to store characters and integers.
+The nice thing about value types is they do not have to be garbage collected because no extra data is allocated for them.

+Value types are stored using a technique from Lisp in Small Pieces.
+On many machines addresses are multiples of four, leaving the two least significant bits free.
 [A brief explanation](http://stackoverflow.com/q/9272526/101258):

 > The reason why most pointers are aligned to at least 4 bytes is that most pointers are pointers to objects or basic types that themselves are aligned to at least 4 bytes.
 Things that have 4 byte alignment include (for most systems): int, float, bool (yes, really), any pointer type, and any basic type their size or larger.

-Due to the tag field, all Cyclone objects will have (at least) 4-byte alignment.

-Cyclone uses this technique to store characters.
-The nice thing about value types is they do not have to be garbage collected because no extra data is allocated for them.

 ## Interpreter

 The [Metacircular Evaluator](https://mitpress.mit.edu/sicp/full-text/book/book-Z-H-26.html#%_sec_4.1) from [SICP](https://mitpress.mit.edu/sicp/full-text/book/book.html) was used as a starting point for `eval`.

-TODO: explain analysis phase, and how this is a nice speedup
+The interpreter itself is straightforward but there is nice speed up to be had by separating syntactic analysis from execution.
+It would be interesting see what kind of performance improvements could be obtained by compiling to VM bytecodes or even using a JIT compiler.

 ## Scheme Standards